thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 ## Command Line Tools

 X-Code is an IDE for OSX, it is needed to install Command Line Tools.
 These tools can be used to compile code.
 Some of the software we use will need Command Line Tools.

+>**NOTE:** depending on your OSX install, you may already have this installed.
+This is ok.

 **Step One:**  Open up iTerm2 and run the following command to install the Command Line Tools: